ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="協助保護 Service Fabric 中服務的通訊安全 | Microsoft Azure" description="如何協助保護於 Azure Service Fabric 叢集中所執行之可靠服務的通訊安全概觀。" services="service-fabric"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
-   documentationCenter=".net"
-   authors="suchiagicha"